iamprem/summarizer/README.md

-    review_id       -   Unique id given to a review ratings         -   Integer value ranges from 1 to 5, describes rating of the product review_title    -   Punch line given by the reviewer for their review helpful_votes   -   Number of people found the review was helpful total_votes     -   Number of people upvoted or downvoted the review full_reveiw     -   Full review given by the reviewer
+    review_id       -   Unique id given to a review ratings         -   Integer value ranges from 1 to 5, describes rating of the product review_title    -   Punch line given by the reviewer for their review helpful_votes   -   Number of people found the review was helpful(upvoted) total_votes     -   Number of people upvoted or downvoted the review full_reveiw     -   Full review given by the reviewer